w3c/opentrack-cg/README.md

 ## Can I use it?

 Of course you can!
 Unless the piece of software or document listed in this repository has specified an explicit license, everything is under the [W3C Software and Document License](https://www.w3.org/Consortium/Legal/2015/copyright-software-and-document).
-This means that, by default, you have permission to copy, modify, and distribute OpenTrack works, with or without modification, for any purpose and without fee or royalty.
+This means that, by default, you have permission to copy, modify, and distribute our works, with or without modification, for any purpose and without fee or royalty.

 ## How can I participate?

-Everyone —either W3C Member or not— is invited to [join the W3C OpenTrack CG](https://www.w3.org/community/opentrack/).
+Everyone —either W3C Member or not— is invited to [join the W3C Open Athletics CG](https://www.w3.org/community/opentrack/).
 Just click on the 'join' button, and register with your W3C account (in case you don't have, please [request one](https://www.w3.org/accounts/request).
 Once you are a group member, you will be subscribed to the [main mailing list](https://lists.w3.org/Archives/Public/public-opentrack/) and the [calendar](https://www.w3.org/groups/cg/opentrack/calendar/).

 ### How to join?